Evaluating Surrogates in Individualized Treatment Rules: Estimation and Inference

 \subsection{Surrogate Regret and $\lambda$-Surrogate Regret}

-We propose a doubly robust estimator for the surrogate regret $R$ using influence functions.
-The primary challenge in estimating $R$ stems from its inherent non-smoothness.
-Without additional assumptions, $R$ is not pathwise differentiable due to the presence of indicator functions, such as $\mathbf{1}\{\tau_Y(X) > 0\}$ and $\mathbf{1}\{\tau_S(X) > 0\}$ embedded within the ITR definitions.
-When the CATEs $\tau_Y(X)$ or $\tau_S(X)$ have point mass at zero, these indicator functions create discontinuities, which inhibits the use of standard semiparametric analysis.
+We propose an AIPW estimator for the surrogate regret $R$.
+The main challenge in estimating $R$ is its non-smoothness.
+Without additional assumptions, $R$ is not pathwise differentiable due to the indicator functions in the outcome-optimal ITR $\pi_Y$ and the surrogate-optimal ITR $\pi_S$.
+When the CATEs $\tau_Y(X)$ or $\tau_S(X)$ have point mass at decision thresholds, the resulting discontinuities complicate asymptotic analysis \citep{Levis2024}.

-To overcome the non-smoothness difficulties, we introduce margin conditions that exclude problematic behavior near critical points, thereby enabling better convergence properties for the proposed estimators.
+To address this, we introduce margin conditions that limit the probability mass near the thresholds.
+These conditions ensure desirable convergence properties for the proposed estimators.